-D. Laffly1, É. Bernard2, J.-M Friedt3, G. Martin3, F. Tolle,2, C. Marlin4, M. Griselin2

-1 Univ. de Toulouse, GEODE, UMR 5602 CNRS.
-Toulouse, France 2 Univ. de Franche-Comté, THÉMA, UMR 6049 CNRS, Besançon, France 3 Univ. de Franche-Comté, FEMTO-ST, UMR 6174 CNRS, Besançon, France 4 Univ. de Paris-sud, IDES, UMR 8148 CNRS, Orsay, France
+D. Laffly

+University of Toulouse, GEODE, UMR 5602 CNRS, Toulouse, France (dominique.laffly@gmail.com)

+E. Bernard, M. Griselin and F. Tolle

+University of Franche-Comté, THÉMA, UMR 6049 CNRS, Besançon, France

+J-M. Friedt and G. Martin

+University of Franche-Comté, FEMTO-ST, UMR 6174 CNRS, Besançon, France

+C. Marlin

+University of Paris-Sud, IDES, UMR 8148 CNRS, Orsay, France

-Abstract: Due to poor weather conditions including common heavy cloud cover at polar latitudes, daily satellite imaging is not always accessible.
+ABSTRACT.
+Due to poor weather conditions including common heavy cloud cover at polar latitudes, daily satellite imaging is not always accessible.
 Nevertheless, fast events including heavy rainfall inducing floods appear as significant in the ice and snow budget while being ignored by satellite based studies since the slower sampling rate is unable to observe such short phenomena.
 We complement satellite imagery with a set of ground based autonomous automated high resolution digital cameras.
 The recorded oblique views, acquired at a rate of 3 images per day, are processed for comparison with the spaceborne imagery.
-Delaunay triangulation based mapping using a dense set of reference points provides the means for an accurate projection by applying a rubber-sheeting algorithm.
-The measurement strategy of identifying a binary information of ice and snow cover is illustrated through the example of a particular flood event.
+Delaunay triangulation based mapping using a dense set of reference points provides the means for an accurate projection by applying a rubber sheeting algorithm.
+The measurement strategy of identifying binary information of ice and snow cover is illustrated through the example of a particular flood event.
 We observe a snow cover evolution from 100% to 44.5% and back to 100% over a period of 2 weeks.

-1 Introduction
+Introduction

-Remote sensing data is classically acquired from two vectors: satellite and plane.
-The former dataset sampling frequency is limited by availability: the Digitalglobe Image Selection tool (http://browse.digitalglobe.com/imagefinder/) provides a maximum of 5 images during the year 2008.
+Remote sensing data is classically acquired from two vectors: satellite and aircraft.
+The former dataset sampling frequency is limited by availability: the Digitalglobe Image Selection tool (Digitalglobe (2011) provided a maximum of 5 images during the year 2008.
 We ordered 11 usable FORMOSAT images/year for the 2007-2009 period.
 While the NOAA POES satellites gather images every 2 hours at latitudes as high as 79°N, and MODIS provides daily coverage (assuming adequate cloud cover conditions), the spatial resolution of such datasets is inadequate for monitoring a 5 km2 glacier.
-Airborne LIDAR measurement is significantly limited by the availability of the plane and associated equipment to gather the aerial imagery, yielding only punctual datasets associated with dedicated programs.
+Airborne LIDAR measurement is significantly limited by the availability of the aircraft and associated equipment to gather the aerial imagery, yielding only punctual datasets associated with dedicated programmes.

-The present work focuses on complementing satellite-based imagery with automated ground based digital camera [1, 2, 3, 4].
+The present work focuses on complementing satellite based imagery with automated ground based digital camera (Hinkler and others 2003; Newberry 2009; Buus-Hinkler 2006; Corripio 2004).
 Dedicated instruments based on commercially available digital cameras were developed with a frame rate of 3 images/day, limited by design in order to extend battery life expectancy.
 Post processing focuses on mapping the resulting images in order to obtain compatible datasets from a mosaic of ground based digital cameras and satellite images.

 The ground based dataset provides two major improvements: high spatial (10 to 100 cm/pixel side) and time resolution (3 images/day in our case, limited by the power source) in order to provide a continuous survey of a small glacier basin over a minimum of 4 years.
-The main drawback of this approach is the oblique angle of view which requires significant signal processing to achieve a resulting mosaic comparable with space-borne imagery, and the lack of colorimetric calibration of the digital, commercial off the shelf (COTS) cameras.
+The main drawback of this approach is the oblique angle of view which requires significant signal processing to achieve a resulting mosaic comparable with space borne imagery, and the lack of colorimetric calibration of the digital, commercial off the shelf (COTS) cameras.

-The field application of this measurement strategy is the basin (10 km^2) of a small polar glacier, the Austre Lovénbreen in Spitsbergen (Norway), 6 km from the former mining settlement of Ny-Ålesund.
-This site has been selected for its geologic feature of channelling all runoff water from the glacier and the moraine in two rivers, allowing for a continuous monitoring of the water flow rate and an assessment of the contribution of each possible source.
+The field application of this measurement strategy is the basin (10 km^2) of a small polar glacier, the Austre Lovénbreen in Spitsbergen (Norway), 6km from the former mining settlement of Ny-Ålesund.
+This site has been selected for its geological feature of channeling all runoff water from the glacier and the moraine in two rivers, allowing for a continuous monitoring of the water flow rate and an assessment of the contribution of each possible source.